 PROBLEM POSSIBLE CAUSE/SOLUTION Ice crescents attached at corners This is normal.
 They break apart easily.
-Shake bin occasion- ally to keep cubes separated.
+Shake bin occasionally to keep cubes separated.
 Ice maker will not operate or ice is not made fast enough ON/OFF lever is in the OFF (up) position.
 Lower lever to the ON (down) position.
 Freezer is not cold enough.
 Adjust temperature control and wait 24 hours.
 Off-taste or odor in ice New plumbing connections can cause discolored or off-flavored ice.
 Discard the first few batches of ice.
 Cubes are stored too long.
 Throw them away and make a new supply.
 Foods in freezer are not wrapped properly.
-See "Food Storage Guide" on pages 16 and 17.
+See "Food Storage Guide" on pages 19 and 20.
 Freezer and ice bin need to be cleaned.
-See pages 12 and 13.
+See pages 15 and 16.
+Water may contain minerals (such as sulfur).
+A filter may be required to remove them.